TomasHubelbauer/is4a-leaderboard/README.md

 email notification and serve through GitHub Pages.

 ### Generate a MarkDown readme section in addition to the email and web

+### Calculate the milestones all the way back to the beginning using the GitHub Stars API

+### Display the duration between milestones in a human-friendly relative format

+E.g.: *2 weeks* after a milestone which was reached two weeks after the one below it.